 Links verified on 5/20/2014

 - Compound and Complex Sentences - Combine simple sentences to make complex, compound, or complex-compound sentences.
 Then click the submit button to compare your answers to sample answers.

 - Compound and Complex Sentences - a Quia quiz for review using the Battleship format

-- Identifying Simple, Compound, and Complex Sentences - fifteen question multiple-choice quiz [one question per page, although you can choose to have all on one page]
+- Identifying Simple, Compound, and Complex Sentences - ten question multiple-choice quiz

 - Parts of the Sentence - Compound/Complex Sentences - five sets of sentences to classify, followed by answers just below the sentences - each set contains five sentences [not interactive]